 Students receiving funding through OSAP (Ontario Student Assistance Program) must be registered full-time at Humber for the term(s) in which their OSAP was approved.
 Humber will confirm the student’s full-time enrolment and notify the ministry of the outstanding balance to be paid directly to the College.
 The remaining amount, if applicable, will be released to the bank account provided to National Student Loans Service Centre (NSLSC).
 Visit National Student Loans Service Centre to verify and/or make changes to the student’s banking information.

-Students are responsible to paying the tuition deposit due prior to course registration as OSAP is not released until the beginning of the study period.
+Students are responsible for paying the tuition deposit due prior to course registration as OSAP is not released until the beginning of the study period.

 Scholarships and bursaries are automatically deducted from the amount owing for the current term and will display on the student's account as ‘Anticipated Aid’.